Standard Dresser Dimensions

 In spaces with plenty of overhead clearance, there are also storage options taller than the standard dresser height.
 As suggested by their name, highboys are great for tall, narrow spaces.
 Height ranges widely, topping out at around six or seven feet.
 For more versatile storage with areas to both fold and hang clothes, try an armoire.
 The standard armoire has dimensions of about 60 inches wide, 17 inches deep, and 60 inches high, almost doubling the average dresser height while taking up about the same amount of floor space.

-Choosing the right dresser dimensions for a nursery or child's room has its own considerations.
+Choosing the right kids dresser dimensions has its own considerations.
 Likely to last through several changes in cribs and beds, not to mention favorite colors and themes, dressers with timeless style are a smart investment.
 A dresser with a wide top at waist-height can also double as a changing table and save space in infants' rooms.
 However, be careful when picking dresser size.
 As babies grow into toddlers and young kids, they'll need more room to play.
 Keeping the dresser size proportionate to the space will open up the floorplan, especially in small rooms.